matrix-org/matrix-spec-proposals/content/server-server-api.md

 - a single Base10 integer, no float values or decimal points, optionally with leading zeroes;
 - optionally with leading or trailing whitespace characters;
-- optionally prefixed with a single `-` or `+` character before the integer but after padding.
+- optionally prefixed with a single `-` or `+` character before the integer but after leading whitespace padding.

 This behaviour is preserved strictly for backward compatibility only.
 A homeserver should take reasonable precautions to prevent users from